 - Submit official transcripts from all higher education institutions attended to verify a baccalaureate degree from a regionally accredited U.S. institution of higher learning or a degree from a non-U.S. institution of higher education that is judged equivalent to a U.S. baccalaureate degree by the International Admissions Office.
 Applicants should have at least a 3.00 cumulative GPA.

-- Complete the Master of Social Work application process.
+- Complete the Master of Social Work application process. (see our detailed program admission website for more information).
 The MSW application includes:

 - Essay addressing specific questions

 - Confirmed understanding of the NASW Code of Ethics

 - Signed and notarized Criminal and Substantiated Abuse History Disclosure

 - Signed and notarized Applicant’s Verification of Candor and Accuracy

 - Criminal and Substantiated Abuse History Disclosure Statement (if applicable)

 - Signed and notarized Licensing Certification and Professional Program History Disclosure

 - Licensing Certification and Professional Program History Disclosure Documentation (if applicable)